santiagobs/colmaracademy/README.md

 ## Colors
 Palette UID: 73O0u0kiCFn8GVde7NVmtwSqXtg at http://paletton.com

 Used a combination of pastel colors, alternating between blue and orange tones.
-Blue is a calmn and focused color that sets the right ambience for an Academy's Website, and orange tones are used to grab the user's attention to specific content.
+Blue is a calm and focused color that sets the right ambience for an Academy's Website, and orange tones are used to grab the user's attention to specific content.